IDKiro/Faster-to-See-in-the-Dark/README.md

 python test.py
 ```

-Use the following commands to compare the improved method with base method:
+Use the following commands to compare the improved method with Basic method:

 ```
 python test.py